 I wish it were easier to let that go.
 I guess that’s why I’m still here.
 It’s what sets those dear brothers and their wonderful family apart from what I’ve known and who I want to be – superior, exacting, petty – when I feel low.

 Getting even is a lie.
 It sets you completely out of balance.
-It feeds itself on greed, compulsion, and anger.
 I’m grateful for amazing examples, but I feel overwhelmed today, reluctant to step up to the challenge and meet it.

 I just want to cry.